akuker/SuperUPS/README.md

-# Supercapacitor based UPS boards
+# Supercapacitor UPS board for Raspberry Pi

 This is a fork of the original Supercapacitor UPS board for a Raspberry Pi by Scott Baker, http://www.smbaker.com/